All Episodes

 That's the condescension.

-Uh, and there's no there's no effort to connect.
+And there's no effort to connect.

-And so rather than debate us and rather than treat us fairly and challenge our ideas, it's just we have to be dehumanized, and we have to be uh discredited.
+And so rather than debate us and rather than treat us fairly and challenge our ideas, it's just we have to be dehumanized and we have to be discredited and we have to be held out as almost alien type figures that in some cases should not even be allowed to speak publicly.

-Yet uh journalists and newspaper people hold themselves out as the only thing linking the American population to the First Amendment and the rest of the Constitution.
+Yet journalists and newspaper people hold themselves out as the only thing linking the American population to the First Amendment and the rest of the Constitution.

 It really is an arrogant bunch of people with a condescending attitude.